zbx-sadman/zabbuino/README.md

 New features:
   - _FEATURE\_PLANTOWER\_PMS\_ALL\_ENABLE_ enables Plantower PMS-xxxx sensors support.
   - Command ``PMS.all[rxPin, txPin]`` is added:
-    - _rxPin_, _txPin_ - SoftwareSerial's pins to which TSL2561 connected.
+    - _rxPin_, _txPin_ - SoftwareSerial's pins to which PMS-xxxx connected.
 Only _rxPin_ is used now, you can use the same pin for _txPin_ at this time.
 Note: command returns JSON string for Zabbix 3.4 and above.
     Example: ``PMS.all[3, 3]`` returns all metric values as one JSON-string.

 #### 10 Oct 2018